unredacted-word/spectacle/book/foreword.md

 during the preparation of this book.
 I’d especially like to point out how valuable Ken Knabb’s annotated translation has been as a resource for this edition.
 His work handed me many of these references, and was instrumental in pointing me in the right direction for many others.
+If you are looking for new insight and academic rigor, I would refer you to Russell, E., 2021 and Bunyard, T., 2018.
 All of these editions can be found in the bibliography and are well worth reading.

 I’ve arranged the notes along the margins rather than as endnotes because they’re meant to be read alongside the main text.
 If you are reading this book